Maalaala Mo Kaya: The Movie

-Maalaala Mo Kaya: The Movie is a 1994 Filipino biographical drama film co-written and directed by Olivia M. Lamasan in her feature directorial debut.
+Maalaala Mo Kaya: The Movie (stylized as Maalaala mo kaya...
+THE MOVIE), also known as MMK: The Movie, is a 1994 Filipino drama film co-written and directed by Olivia M. Lamasan in her feature directorial debut.
 A film adaptation of the ABS-CBN television series of the same name, it is a remake of the episode "Dede Bote" directed by Mac C. Alejandre, which itself was based on the life of an ordinary Filipino citizen detailed in a letter sent to the program.
-The film stars Richard Gomez, Aiko Melendez, Chin-Chin Gutierrez and child actor Karl Angelo Legaspi, and tells the story of two cousins: a surrogate mother (Melendez) and a birth mother working in Japan (Gutierrez) who are in dispute over who should take care of a child.
+Starring Richard Gomez, Aiko Melendez, Chin-Chin Gutierrez and child actor Karl Angelo Legaspi, the story follows two cousins: a surrogate mother (Melendez) and a birth mother working in Japan (Gutierrez), who are in dispute over who should take care of a child.

-Maalaala Mo Kaya is Star Cinema's sixth feature-length film, and was released on June 22, 1994 as part of the program's third anniversary and as an entry to the 1994 Manila Film Festival.
+Maalaala Mo Kaya is Star Cinema's sixth feature-length film, and was released on June 22, 1994, as part of the program's third anniversary and as an entry to the 1994 Manila Film Festival.
 Melendez won the festival award for Best Actress, but controversy arose when Ruffa Gutierrez was deceptively announced at first to have won the award, with Manila Mayor Alfredo Lim alleging that cheating took place at the award ceremony.
 Caridad Sanchez won the FAMAS Award for Best Supporting Actress.

 Plot

-The film begins with Ana, who is in hysterics when her cousin, 16-year-old Marissa is about to give birth.
+The film begins with Ana, who is in hysterics when her cousin, 16-year-old Marissa, is about to give birth.
 She gave birth to a baby boy named BJ.
 In order to provide for her son, Marissa decided to go to Japan to work.
-BJ would consider Ana as his mother, despite being a working student and with the help of her mother Nena.
-Ana who was working in McDonald's met Mike, who came from a wealthy family.
-But his father Miguel is very cold at him for unknown reasons.
+BJ would consider Ana as his mother, despite being a working student, with the help of her mother, Nena.
+Ana, who was working in McDonald's, met Mike, who came from a wealthy family.
+But his father, Miguel, is very cold to him for unknown reasons.
 Upon meeting BJ, Mike became very close to him.
 Ana would also fall in love with Mike.

-However, Marissa, who is now married to a Japanese man arrived.
+However, Marissa, who is now married to a Japanese man, arrived.
 Ana would clash with Marissa for BJ's rights.
-But, Marissa was shocked when she saw Mike.
+But Marissa was shocked when she saw Mike.
 Mike and Marissa had a relationship, but he left Marissa when the latter became pregnant, revealing that he's BJ's biological father, the reason why he's very close to the boy.
 Ana decided to let go of BJ, but BJ became very uncomfortable with Marissa, especially with Tonichi.
 Tonichi would become very cruel to BJ, making it a reason to go back to Ana.
 Marissa knows that although she's BJ's biological mother, she has no place in BJ's heart and Ana is his recognized mother.
 Marissa said to Ana that she was suffered and abused in Japan until she was saved by Tonichi.
 Marissa brought BJ back to Ana and left.